-How to successfully kickstart your fitness journey later in life
+How to successfully kickstart your fitness journey in the new year

 If you’re over 60, regular exercise is crucial in maintaining your health and independence and ensuring you have the energy to do more of what you love, like playing with the grandkids.
 Not only does regular exercise help you maintain an active lifestyle, it can help to decrease the risk of serious conditions, such as heart disease, diabetes and osteoporosis, and can also help lift your mood and improve your mental health as well as your immunity.

-Co-ordinator for Living Longer, Living Stronger, Council on the Ageing (COTA) Victoria, Mish Wright, provided some insight on getting more activity into your daily life.
-Wright highlighted the importance of not taking on too much all at once, saying that “small and sustainable activity bites add up to positively impact your body and your mind”.
+Co-ordinator for Living Longer, Living Stronger, Council on the Ageing (COTA) Victoria, Mish Wright, provided some insight on getting more activity into your daily routine.
+Wright highlights the importance of not taking on too much all at once, saying that “small and sustainable activity bites add up to positively impact your body and your mind”.

 Where to go